flairNLP/transformer-ranker/docs/01-walkthrough.md

 Rank 17. google/electra-small-discriminator: 2.9615
 ```

+Where the top-ranked model is _'deberta-v3-base'_.
+This should be the LM to use for the selected downstream dataset.
-The top-ranked model _'deberta-v3-base'_ is a strong candidate for fine-tuning.
-We recommend fine-tuning other highly ranked models for comparison.
+However, we recommend fine-tuning other highly ranked models for comparison.

 To fine-tune the top-ranked model, use any framework of your choice (e.g.
 <a href="https://flairnlp.github.io/">Flair</a> or Transformers — we opt for the first one ;p).

 ## Summary

-This tutorial shows the four steps for selecting the best-suited LM for an NLP task.
-We (1) loaded a text classification dataset, (2) prepared a list of language model names, and (3) ranked them based on transferability scores.
+This tutorial showed how to use TransformerRanker in four steps.
+We loaded a text classification dataset, prepared a list of LM names, and ranked them based on transferability scores.

 In the next tutorial, we give examples for a variety of NLP tasks.